Set up a Salesforce v2 connector

 Click Save.

-Your user’s profile can now access Salesforce APIs, and you’re ready to begin the integration process.
+Your user’s profile can now access Salesforce APIs.

 ConductorOne integrates with domains that use one of the following Salesforce URL structures: